dotnet/csharpstandard/standard/variables.md

 For a local variable `v`:

 - If `v` is a reference variable, its ref-safe-context is the same as the ref-safe-context of its initializing expression.
-- Otherwise its ref-safe-context is the context in which it was declared.
+- Otherwise its ref-safe-context is declaration-block.

 #### 9.7.2.3 Parameter ref safe context